vmware/vks-validated-solutions/VKS-Migrations/README.md

 [`vSphere-CSI-K8s-to-VKS`](vSphere-CSI-K8s-to-VKS/) reuses an existing vSphere CSI-backed FCD.

-The source application is quiesced, the source PV is protected with a `Retain` policy and the disk is detached. `CnsRegisterVolume` then creates the destination Supervisor PVC/PV relationship around the existing FCD.
+The source application is quiesced, the source PV is protected with a `Retain` policy, and the disk is detached. `CnsRegisterVolume` then creates the destination Supervisor PVC/PV relationship around the existing FCD.
 A static VKS PV/PVC exposes that Supervisor volume to the destination workload.

 Use this approach when: